 The Chancellor announced that in response to the impact of the pandemic on business, he is introducing a temporary change to the rules surrounding the carry back of losses such that up to £2m of losses can be carried back for up to 3 years.

 The VAT registration threshold remains at £85k up until 2024.

 The Chancellor announced a new scheme to help UK plc grow post COVID-19 and post Brexit.
 The ‘Help to Grow’ scheme will offer management training and free digital technology advice and discounts on software to 30,000 small businesses with many UK universities being involved in the management training offerings.

 All duties frozen and all planned increases cancelled.

 The eight regions selected to be freeports are East Midlands Airport, Felixstowe and Harwich, Humber, Liverpool City Region, Plymouth, Solent, Thames and Teesside.

 These areas area designated to have different tax rates from the rest of the country similar to schemes run by other countries.

 In summary, our thoughts are that this is a budget that not only protects the population over the coming few months as we come out of the pandemic but starts the rebuilding process.
 The one surprise is the omission of any further support for the NHS and key workers.

-If you want to find out more about how the budget will impact you and your business please contact us.
+If you want to find out more about how The Budget 2021 will impact you and your business, from tax advice to financial management, please contact us.